I wish to be very clear up front about what I am not doing in this post, as well as its basic underlying assumptions.

 For example, it is normal for people to prioritize different ethical issues at different times, especially if their job demands it.
 For example, a teacher and a veterinarian and a firefighter, by the nature of their jobs, will have different ethical priorities at different times.

-If we really care about ethics, we will applaud and support people in all of their ethical endeavors, while still promoting the ethical issues we care about.
+If we really care about ethics, we will applaud and support people in all of their ethical endeavors.
+And we can do this while still promoting the ethical issues we care about.
 We will also do so in a way that allows people to focus on the ethical endeavors necessary for their job at the different times they are necessary.

 Ethical living is a team effort.